Showing posts with label Stuka Ace. Show all posts

 Game notes

-Tried something a bit different with this write up, collecting multiple games and linking them together to try and show a high tempo of flight operations.
+Tried something different with this write up, collecting multiple games and linking them together to try and show a high tempo of flight operations.
 It made the entry longer though, so thanks for persevering.

 It also allowed me to link in a series of poor weather conditions into a single event – seems funny to have so many storm in Summer but there you are.
 Because Storm of Steel uses event cards to generate weather, the chance of storms is the same in Summer as it is in Winter.